SKYadav007/lal_pathlabs/README.md

 ## Project:
 - This project was assigned by [Geekster](https://www.geekster.in/) as a **Major Project** for a team of 7 members:
-  - Jaiten Sahu (TEAM LEAD)
-  - Sakshi Thakare
-  - Lokesh Kataria
+  - Sachin Kumar
-  - Virendra Kumar Yadav
+  - Virendra Yadav
-  - Abhishek Sharma
-  - Abhay Chauhan
-  - Shweta Sharma

 - It was an exciting opportunity for us to apply our skills and collaborate with fellow learners to create a functional and polished clone of the PathLab website.
 ---